-- Deposit money securely to student accounts through the Titan Family Portal after Thursday, September 15, 2022.
+- Deposit money securely to student accounts.
 Deposits can also be made at the register.
 Cash or checks are accepted.
 Please make checks payable to Germantown CSD.

-If you experience any issues with the registration process, please contact Chris Diamantatos, Shared Food Service Program Specialist at Capital Region BOCES at 518-464-5133 or by email at firstname.lastname@example.org.
-For Titan Family Portal technical assistance, please call (844) 467-4700, press 2, then press 1.
-After a brief hold, you’ll be contacted to a representative who will assist you.
+If you experience any issues with the registration process, please contact Erin Wright, Shared Food Service Program Specialist at Capital Region BOCES at 518-464-3945 or by email at email@example.com.

 Free and Reduced-Price Meals

-Nationwide waivers provided flexibilities to help millions of children receive free meals at school during the COVID-19 pandemic.
-These waivers have ended and the school food program will be returning to normal rules that were in place before COVID-19 for the 2022-23 school year.
-This will require you to complete and submit a free/reduced meal application (linked above) to determine if your child is eligible for free or reduced price meals at school for the 2022-23 school year.
-Paid meal pricing will be $1.00 for breakfast, $2.00 for Pre-K through 8th grade lunch, and $2.50 for 9-12 lunch.
+In order for your child to receive free meals at school you must complete and submit a free/reduced meal application (linked above) to determine if your child is eligible for free or reduced-price meals at school for the 2023-24 school year.
+Paid meal pricing will be $1.75 for breakfast, $2.75 for Pre-K through 6th grade lunch, and $3.25 for 7-12 lunch.